bliutwo/pomodoro/README.md

 - [ ] Try to update a Label continuously over time.

-It looks like integrating my existing Python classes won't be as simple as I initially thought.
-I have a bunch of classes that don't directly allow me to display and return a "timer," per se.
-I'll need to write a class file that does exactly what I just described.

-- [ ] Write a Python class file that directly interacts with my Pomodoro.
-  - Ideally, all it does is allow me to do the following things:
-    - Input initial time required.
-    - Output time remaining (for current pomodoro / break and global).
-    - Allow me to decrement the time remaining (for each second that passes).

 One issue right now is that once I start the timer, if I press "close" on that window, it doesn't close the application (i.e. terminal hangs).